boydjawun/AD-Lab-LLMNR-NTB-NS-Poisioning/README.md

 ![image.png](image%202.png)

-# LLMNR(Link Local Multicast Name Resolution)/NBT-NS Poisioning

-- ( Write and tell about LLMNR Poininonsg).
-NBTNS - NetBIOS name service
-- They are used to identify hosts when the DNS fails
-- Flaw - Both the services use the Users’ Username and their hash(NTLMv2 sometimes NTLMv1)
-- Using this name resolution to access a share

-### Man-In-The-Middle Attack

-- While User hashes are being used over and over, typically the hashes are going out to a known share or a know device.
-Sometimes there is a mistake with where the hashes need to be sent and a man in the middle could accept that hash
 - Go to Kali and open the root terminal to locate [Responder.py](http://Responder.py) then cd into it.
 The responder picks up network traffic

 ![image.png](image%203.png)